kelektiv/node-cron/README.md

 		granularity for all dates to seconds, but felt that it wasn't a huge problem so long as you were made aware.
 If this becomes more of an issue, We can revisit it.
+* Arrow Functions for `onTick`
+    Arrow functions get their `this` context from their parent scope.
+Thus, if you use them, you will not get the `this` context of the cronjob.
+You can read a little more in this ticket [GH-40](https://github.com/kelektiv/node-cron/issues/47#issuecomment-459762775)

 API